 The civil engineering BSE degree program at Arizona State University is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Student enrollment and graduation data are available at engineering.asu.edu/enrollment.

 Career opportunities for civil and environmental engineers

-Graduates of the Civil, environmental and sustainable engineering program at ASU have many career opportunities that involve different activities, tools, situations, clients and venues.
+Graduates of the civil engineering, BSE program at ASU have many career opportunities that involve different activities, tools, situations, clients and venues.
 The completion of a civil engineering project requires the solution of technical problems in coordination with professionals from different disciplines.
 From conceptual design to forensic study of failed performance, civil engineers use mathematical, scientific and computational tools to develop and sustain modern communities.
 Civil engineering graduates go on to careers in both the public and private sectors, from small consulting companies to large corporations to government agencies.

 What makes Civil engineering at ASU special?